ErikJungnickel/mnist-tensorflow-example/README.md

 `python mnist-keras-flask.py`

-Simple web app that loads the keras model created with the `mnist-keras.py` script and lets you test it
+Simple web app that loads the keras model created with the `mnist-keras.py` script and lets you test it (taken from https://github.com/llSourcell/how_to_deploy_a_keras_model_to_production)